syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 </td>
 <td>
-Coded UI provides support only in Visual Studio – 2010, 2012 and 2013 Ultimate and Premium platform.
-For Visual Studio 2015 and 2017 are support only in Enterprise platform.
-For more information about the platforms and configurations that are supported by Coded UI tests, refer this {{'[link](https://msdn.microsoft.com/en-us/library/dd380742.aspx#"")'| markdownify }}.
+Coded UI provides support only in Visual Studio – 2010, 2012 and 2013 Ultimate and Premium platforms for Visual Studio 2015 and 2017 supported only in Enterprise platform.
+For more information about the platforms and configurations supported by Coded UI tests, refer to this {{'[link](https://msdn.microsoft.com/en-us/library/dd380742.aspx#"")'| markdownify }}.
 </td>
 </tr>
 </table>

-## Coded UI Test Extension support
+## Coded UI Test extension support

 The Coded UI Test(CUIT) extension is a technology manager that tells Coded UI Test to use UI automation for Syncfusion WPF controls.

-The following controls are having extension project.
+The following controls are having extension project:

 * SfDataGrid
 * SfTreeGrid
 * GridControl

-To test the Coded UI supported controls with CUITs, build the Extension project and place in the below mentioned location.
+To test the Coded UI supported controls with CUITs, build the Extension project and place in the following mentioned location.

 <table>
 <tr>